Spatial preferential attachment networks: Power laws and clustering coefficients: Methods of proof

 \subsection{The rescaled picture}

-First of all, it is convenient to describe more explicitly the randomness involved in the `construction rule', which determines the presence or absence of each edge in the network.
-To this end, denote by $\T_1\times (0,\infty)$ the set of \emph{potential vertices}, and by
+First, it is convenient to describe more explicitly the randomness involved in the ``construction rule,'' which determines the presence or absence of each edge in the network.
+To this end, denote by $\T_1\times(0,\infty)$ the set of \emph{potential vertices}, and by

 the set of \emph{potential edges}.
-Introduce a family~$\V$ of independent random variables, independent of $\X$, indexed by the set of potential edges, and all uniformly distributed on $[0,1]$.
-We will denote these variables by $\V_{\x,\y}$ or $\V(\x,\y)$.
-A realization of $\X_t$ and $\V$ defines a network $G^1(\X_t, \V)$, with vertex set $\X_t$, obtained with the same construction as before, but with the construction rule replaced by the rule that you connect $\x$ to $\y$ iff
+Introduce a family~$\V$ of independent random variables, independent of $\X$, indexed by the set of potential edges and uniformly distributed on $[0,1]$.
+We will denote these variables by $\V_{\mathbf{x},\mathbf{y}}$ or $\V(\mathbf {x},\mathbf{y})$.
+A realization of $\X_t$ and $\V$ defines a network $G^1(\X_t, \V)$, with vertex set $\X_t$, obtained with the same construction as before, but with the construction rule replaced by the rule that you connect $\mathbf{x}$ to $\mathbf{y}$ if and only if